awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 ## MediaStream<a name="MediaStream"></a>

-Information about the media stream used on the contact\.
+Information about the media stream used during the contact\.

 **Type**
 Type: MediaStreamType
-Valid value: AUDIO
+Valid value: AUDIO, VIDEO, CHAT

 ## QueueInfo<a name="ctr-QueueInfo"></a>